 If you don't know where your property line is, your lot information may be on record with the City of Surrey.
 Search for your property survey with a Building Records Search.
 You may have to hire a registered British Columbia Land Surveyor to come to your property and find your property lines.

 - Building Permit Application Form

 - Damage Deposit Form

 - Permit Revision Application Form

 - Part 9 Energy Efficiency

-Building permit application forms are available at the Building Division front counter.
+Hard copy Building Permit application forms are available at the Building Division front counter.
 To make sure you fill out the application form correctly, review the residential building permit application form requirements.